dimenerno/dimenerno.github.io/_posts/2025-06-21-kripkenstein-en.md

 related:
 ---

-> Please note that section "2.2.
-Dispositional Analysis" contains considerable additional commentary by the author that is independent from Kripke's original paper.
+> Disclaimer: Section "2.2.
+Dispositional Analysis" contains considerable commentary by myself that Kripke himself might have found illegitimate or irrelevant (although I expect it not to be likely).

 ### Overview